meysubb/meysubb.github.io/_posts/2016-06-15-TAMU-baseball.md

 The dashed lines represent one standard deviation above and below the national average.
 Most Aggie’s are within one standard deviation above the national average.
 The truly great hitters are usually above the national average by a whole standard deviation.
 Only three Aggie hitters are above this mark: Ronnie Gideon, Austin Homan and Boomer White.
 We have been over the Gideon case, where he had defensive deficiencies and was continuously inconsistent offensively.
 Austin Homan is quite a surprise, but looking at his stat line puts this in perspective.
 Homan hit 1 HR all year, brought in 26 RBIs and 56 hits.
 It seems that he was quite adept at getting on base and putting balls in play.
 Of course, White shows up once again further solidifying his offensive prowess.

 In the following tables, we have summarized some statistics.
-The most recent addition is the wRAA. wRAA (insert Fangraphs link) is the weighted runs above average, it measures the number of offensive runs a player contributes to their team compared to the average player.
+The most recent addition is the wRAA. [wRAA](http://www.fangraphs.com/library/offense/wraa/) is the weighted runs above average, it measures the number of offensive runs a player contributes to their team compared to the average player.
 The equation to find wRAA is:

 {: .center}
 ![_config.yml]({{ site.baseurl }}/images/wRAA.png)